The Three Stooges: The Three Stooges (2012)

 A film featuring the Three Stooges, titled The Three Stooges, started production on March 14, 2011, with 20th Century Fox and was directed by the Farrelly brothers.
 The film had been in what one critic has dubbed "development hell".
 The Farrellys, who wanted to make the film since 1996, said that they were not going to do a biopic or remake, but instead new Three Stooges episodes set in the present day.
 The film is broken up into three continuous episodes that revolves around the Stooges characters.

 Casting the title characters proved difficult for the studio.
 Originally slated were Sean Penn to play Larry, Benicio del Toro to play Moe, and Jim Carrey to play Curly.
-Both Penn and del Toro left the project but returned while no official confirmation had been made about Jim Carrey.
+Both Penn and del Toro left the project, but returned while no official confirmation had been made about Jim Carrey.
 When del Toro was interviewed on MTV News for The Wolfman, he spoke about playing Moe.
 He was later asked who was going to play Larry and Curly in the film and commented that he still thought that Sean Penn and Jim Carrey were going to play them, though he added, "Nothing is for sure yet."

-A story in The Hollywood Reporter stated that Will Sasso would play Curly in the upcoming comedy and that Hank Azaria was the front runner to play Moe.
+A story in The Hollywood Reporter stated that Will Sasso would play Curly in the upcoming comedy and that Hank Azaria was the frontrunner to play Moe.
 Sasso was ultimately cast as Curly; Sean Hayes of Will & Grace was cast as Larry Fine, while Chris Diamantopoulos was cast as Moe.
 Jane Lynch later joined the cast, playing a nun.
 The film was released on April 13, 2012, and grossed over $54 million worldwide.
 The film received mixed reviews, but Diamantopoulos, Hayes, and Sasso were praised for their performances as Moe, Larry, and Curly.